Get a demo of Culture Amp

 How does Consumer Goods compare?

-People in Consumer Goods were much more positive than average regarding Company Performance, Growth, and Inclusion.
+People in Consumer Goods were much more positive than average regarding Action, Leadership, and Engagement.

-People working in Consumer Goods are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Consumer Goods are less engaged than Banking and Engaging Growth.
+People working in Consumer Goods are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Consumer Goods are less engaged than Engaging Growth.

-People in Consumer Goods were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 25% of people disagreeing (+2% above average).
+People in Consumer Goods were generally least favourable about Feedback & Recognition, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 17% of people disagreeing (+0% above average).

 How long do people stay?